 P.S.
 34 Oliver H. Perry

-SPECIAL EDUCATION: The school offers SETSS (special education teacher support services) and ICT team-teaching classes, where two teachers work with both special and general education students in one class, as well as related services such as speech, occupational therapy and more.
+SPECIAL EDUCATION: The school offers SETSS (special education teacher support services), and ICT (integrated co-teaching) classes, where two teachers work with both special and general education students in one class, as well as related services such as speech, occupational therapy and more.